hathibelagal-dev/ARPNC/README.md

 read @v set 10 loop drop
 ```

-Note that you need to use the `readstr` keyword when you are expected a string from the user.
+Note that you need to use the `readstr` keyword when you are expecting a string from the user.
 For example:

 ```
 $ Enter name : $ print